ICTU/quality-time/components/server/README.md

 ### Scales

-The `scales` part of the data model defines the scales uses.
+The `scales` part of the data model defines the scales that can be used to measure metrics.
 At the time of writing these include an absolute count scale, a percentage scale, and a version number scale.

 Each metric defines the scales it supports.

 ### Metrics

-The `metrics` part of the data model is an object where the keys are the metric types and the values are objects describing the metric type.
-Metrics have the following meta model:
+The `metrics` part of the data model is a dictionary with all supported metric types.
+The keys are the metric type names.
+The values are objects describing the metric type.
+All metric types have the following meta model:

 ```python
 class Metric(DescribedModel):